Welcome

 • Increased confidence navigating services and processes

-• Stabilised engagement with work, services, or recovery pathways
+• More stable and consistent engagement with support, work, or recovery pathways

 The Next Step

-Start with a conversation to explore what Accessible Advocacy support might look like for your situation.
+Start with a conversation to explore what Accessible Advocacy support could look like for your situation.

 CREATIVE PARTICIPATION

-When learners struggle with confidence, self-expression, or a sense of belonging, creative environments can provide alternative pathways.
+When confidence, self-expression, or a sense of belonging feels out of reach, creative environments can offer a different way in.

-Mischemix Academy offers interactive, hands-on sessions where participants explore music, movement, and voice together — building confidence across all three in a supportive, neurodivergent-inclusive environment.
+Mischemix Academy provides participation-focused, practical sessions where people explore music, movement, and voice — building confidence in a way that feels natural, supported, and accessible.

-Suitable for learners aged 9+ through to Post-16 and adult education.
+• Learners aged 9+ through to Post-16 and adult education

 How Sessions Work